SkygearIO/guides/chat/basics/js.md

 - add or remove participants from a conversation
 - add or remove admins from the conversation

-Examples can be found in the "admins" section below.

 ### Getting all the conversations of a user has

-In most real-time chat apps, you need to display all the conversations the currently logged in user has.
-Think about the main page of Whatsapp or Telegram.
+In most chat apps, you need to display a list of conversations the currently logged in user has.
+Think about the list of conversations (main screen) of Whatsapp or Telegram.

 To do so you can simply call [`getUserConversations()`](https://doc.esdoc.org/github.com/skygeario/chat-SDK-JS/class/lib/container.js~SkygearChatContainer.html#instance-method-getUserConversations).